cabforum/smime/SBR.md

 ### 3.2.8.6 Qualified government information source

 A Qualified Government Information Source (QGIS) is a regularly-updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information provided that it is maintained by a Government Entity, the reporting of data is required by law, and false or misleading reporting is punishable with criminal or civil penalties.
-Nothing in these Guidelines shall prohibit the use of third-party vendors to obtain the information from the Government Entity provided that the third party obtains the information directly from the Government Entity.
+Nothing in these Guidelines prohibits the use of third-party vendors to obtain the information from the Government Entity provided that the third party obtains the information directly from the Government Entity.

 ### 3.2.8.7 Qualified government tax information source